gaetgu/frhd/README.rst

     my_track = frhd.Track.Track()

-Now that you have the frontmatter out of the way, create a line by calling
+Now that you have the importing etc. out of the way, create a line by calling

 .. code:: python